 FAKE POLICE – These scammers seem to prey on solo travelers.
 Many have infiltrated themselves into local police units.
 If you are approached by a police officer asking to see your documents or go somewhere with them for no apparent reason, DO NOT show them anything or go anywhere with them.
 Immediately contact emergency services by dialing 112.

-FAKE ATMS – For the safety of your bank accounts, only use ATMS that are located inside a bank building, as opposed to one standing alone in the street. stand-alone ATMs may contain a skimming device or something that could eat your card or get your account information.
+FAKE ATMS – For the safety of your bank accounts, only use ATMs that are located inside a bank building, as opposed to one standing alone in the street. stand-alone ATMs may contain a skimming device or something that could eat your card or get your account information.

-SCAMS IN RESTAURANTS – Some restaurants try to scam tourists by padding their restaurant bill in many ways.
+SCAMS IN RESTAURANTS – Some restaurants try to scam tourists by padding their restaurant bills in many ways.
 This includes doing a bait and switch with menus that have higher prices than displayed outside.
 They have also been known to add unwanted items and surcharges to the bill.
 The best way to avoid this is to eat in establishments that are frequented by locals.
 Always check your bill thoroughly after the meal for all prices and items ordered.

 FAKE TAXIS – If you need a taxi, it is best to call one from a reputable agency to pick you up.
-You can ask your hotel front desk to call the taxi for you, as they know authorized cab companies.
+You can ask your hotel front desk to call a taxi for you, as they know authorized cab companies.
 If you do get a cab from a transportation hub or on the street, make sure the driver’s license is clearly displayed.
 Also, reputable taxis have white license plates containing numbers and a capital letter.
-Do not do business with a taxi driver that approaches you with a fare deal and acts aggressive.
+Do not do business with a taxi driver who approaches you with a fare deal and acts aggressively.
 Simply wave them off and keep walking.

-FAKE SOUVENIRS – Why would you want a cheap knock off souvenir when you can purchase something authentic?
+FAKE SOUVENIRS – Why would you want a cheap knockoff souvenir when you can purchase something authentic?
 Do some checking on items that you are considering buying for souvenirs.
-If something is too cheap it may not be a legitimate Mexican product.
+If something is too cheap, it may not be a legitimate Mexican product.
 When inspecting the merchandise, check for an artist’s name on handicrafts or a hallmark on jewelry purchases.
 Before shopping, do some research on how to check for genuine items versus fakes.

 Try Local Food

 The food in Mexico is arguably the freshest, healthiest, and most flavorsome food in the world.
-The cuisine is so famous and popular that there are Mexican restaurants located worldwide (though oftentimes the food you get there doesn’t even remotely resemble what you get in Mexico!).
+The cuisine is so famous and popular that there are Mexican restaurants located worldwide (though oftentimes, the food you get there doesn’t even remotely resemble what you get in Mexico!).

 Including Street Food

-Mexico has an outstanding selection of street food for purchase including tacos, tamales, quesadillas, and tostadas—plus many more.
+Mexico has an outstanding selection of street food for purchase, including tacos, tamales, quesadillas, and tostadas—plus many more.
 You will find so many vendors everywhere that will tempt you with the sights and aromas of this scrumptious food.

 Now, I appreciate some of you may be concerned about street food – what with its reputation for being dirty and not hygienic.
 So, I thought I’d add some extra tips for you:

-- WATCH OUT FOR WHO HANDLES THE MONEY – Stick to carts where the person who handles the food never touches the money.
+WATCH OUT FOR WHO HANDLES THE MONEY – Stick to carts where the person who handles the food never touches the money.

 Avoid Tap Water

-One of the first tips for Mexico you will likely hear from friends who have visited before you is “don’t drink the water.”
-While the government insists that tap water in Mexico is sanitized and safe to drink, it actually isn’t.
 The tap water here may make you sick.
-Keep a supply of sealed bottles of water handy in your hotel room and carry a bottle with you during the day.
-If you want to be more environmentally friendly, bring a water bottle with a filter such as this one.
+Keep a supply of sealed bottles of water handy in your hotel room, and carry a bottle with you during the day.
+If you want to be more environmentally friendly, bring a water bottle with a filter such as this Lifestraw Filtered Water Bottle.

 Some will go as far as suggesting to use bottled water even to brush your teeth, in case you have an extra sensitive stomach and you end up swallowing when you do so.
 I have always used tap water to brush my teeth with no issues.